 With CareCredit, the longer the patient finances, the higher the interest rate will be, causing people to pay more money than necessary.
 Another issue that arises is that in order to apply for this credit card, a hard credit check is done and there is an approval process each patient would need to go through.
 This causes issues since some people will not qualify due to bad or low credit.

 ClearGage offers healthcare financing for patients that need help, as well as helping practices with payment processing.
 ClearGage does all the work for the practice, collecting payments so the medical offices do not have to track down the money and instead focus on helping patients.

 Their interest rates start at 9.99%, which is a little higher than some personal loans but is still lower than CareCredit which starts at 14.9%.
 This would lower payments and help patients more.
 Although, a soft credit check is still needed in order to receive services.

 Ally offers medical financing as well.
 Ally has partnered with certain providers to offer 0% APR, allowing patients to pay no interest if they finance with one of the partnered medical providers.
 While Ally does offer a great loan, they are only offering them with certain procedures and will charge interest if used outside of a partnered provider.
 The patient must also apply for Ally’s loan through the provider, which has caused issues for some.

-Denefits offers a great way to finance medical procedures in an easier way.
-Denefits offers to finance but not through loans or credit cards.
-Denefits offers payment plans with low-interest rates over a selected amount of time, making payments manageable and helping out the patient.
+Denefits offers flexible payment plans for medical procedures in an easier way.
+However, Denefits offers payment plans with no credit check or those who have bad credit score.
+Payment plans offered by Denefits with low-interest rates over a selected amount of time, making payments manageable and helping out the patient.

 Denefits also help the practice because they handle collections and can even help with the accounts receivable, taking on a lot of the hard work.